YellowMinionPlannet/Notes/Book/Book_Pro_ASP.NETCore/Book_ProASPNETCore7_AdamFreeman.md

 #### Adding the routing middleware and defining an endpoint
 Routing middleware is added using 2 separate methods: `UseRouting` and `UseEndpoints`.

-`UseRouting` process the requests to the pipeline, `UseEndpoints` match URL to the endpoints.
+`UseRouting` match the incomming request to the registered route, and forward that request to the endpoints.

+`UseEndpoints` register the routes, and define manipulation of response logic to the route.

+`UseEndpoints` now integrated into MapXXX methods, we don't need this method anymore.

 sample code as follow:
 ```cs